h1234w1/printf/README.md

-This is a team project on printf function
+This is a team project on printf functions